banwarp/benton_epi/covid19/scripts/schoolScripts/01parameterValues.md

 - Seasonality of the coronavirus
   - Assume that the biological infectiousness of the coronavirus intrisically varies with temperature/humidity, according to seasonality like influenza.
-  - The seasonality factor for the coronavirus = 0.125
+  - The seasonality factor for the coronavirus = 0.125 (represents a 28% higher R0 in winter versus summer)
-    - Source: Just a baseline guess at this point
+    - Stephen M Kissler, Christine Tedijanto, Marc Lipsitch, and Yonatan Grad. n.d.
+“Social Distancing Strategies for Curbing the COVID-19 Epidemic | medRxiv.”
+Accessed July 9, 2020. https://www.medrxiv.org/content/10.1101/2020.03.22.20041079v1.

  - Probability of detecting a coronavirus infection
    - Assume that the probability of detecting an infection is different depending on pre-, post, a- or symptomatic infection